 When I am working on loving those in my personal life who deeply hurt me, I am tempted to get defensive.
 This defensiveness is the root of gossip and drama.
 We drag other people into our pain to vindicate ourselves and validate our feelings.
 We become hurt not only by the person who committed the offense against us, but by all those who side with the other person.
 Battle lines are drawn, and fight or flight is in full swing.

 This is when it becomes crucial that we see the equal capacity for good and evil in ourselves and others.
-When we have accepted that each and every one of us has within us light and darkness, we can recognize that a person may be a blessing to one and a curse to another.
+When we have accepted that each and every one of us has within us light and dark, we can recognize that a person may be a blessing to one and a curse to another.
 We can then allow others their own journey.
 We can accept blessings from someone who has hurt others (as we all have), and allow others to appreciate the blessings offered by those who have hurt us.

 Once we have redefined love, setting boundaries and holding others accountable becomes a lot less scary.
-Even though the other person may still not see it that way, within yourself you know that you are sharing your whole, honest self with the other person.
+Even though the other person may still not see it what way, within yourself you know that you are sharing your whole, honest self with the other person.
 And you don’t have to be angry or aggressive about it because you are sharing an act of love.

 There are always going to be people who are harder to love than others.
 For me, it is those who have hurt me, who continue to attempt to hurt me, those who refuse any accountability.
 For others it may be those with completely different worldviews (politics and love aren’t generally terms we use in the same breath).

 But we must forge ahead, loving ourselves and others through it.
 Love may not be the first emotion that you feel when you encounter these people.
 Sometimes it may take days to come to a place of love for someone else.
 But it is so incredibly worth it.
 Because love feels a lot better than hate, bitterness, and despair.